 Her full resume and training can be found here.

 Julia has trained in, and teaches, clown, neutral mask, commedia dell’arte, improv, stage combat, Shakespearean acting and text, and movement for the actor.
-She’s also an adjunct faculty member at Pace University.
+She’s a faculty member at Pace University, Middlebury College, and the National Theater Institute at the Eugene O'Neill Theater Center.

 Julia loves the creative process.
 She produced and co-starred in "An Unapologetic Mess: a clown show!," a monthly show at The People’s Improv Theatre, sharing her own work and mentoring emerging artists.

 Her original work has been produced by Clown Gym, Project Y Theatre Company, Dutch Kills Theatre Company, and The People’s Improv Theatre.
-She is also a director, and runs the theatre department at Brown Ledge Camp in Vermont.
+She's also a director, and runs the theatre department at Brown Ledge Camp in Vermont.